kaushikgopal/kotlin-scripts/README.md

 curl -s "https://get.sdkman.io" | bash  # install sdkman
 sdk install maven
 sdk install kotlin
-sdk install kscript

-// alternatively with homebrew brew install maven brew install holgerbrandl/tap/kscript
+// alternatively with homebrew brew install maven
 ```

-Demos using kotlin as a scripting language

-## Running this with native kotlin compiler
+# running the script

+You can either use kscript or kotlinc native.
+I recommend the former.
+As it stands kscript does some caching which might make your program run a tad bit faster.

 ```
+// kscript
+sdk install kscript
+// or `brew install holgerbrandl/tap/kscript` if you prefer homebrew

+kscript -script <my-kts-script>.kts

+// if you want to try kotlinc
 brew install kotlinc
 kotlinc -script list_folders.kts ~
 ```

-## Running this with kscript

-As it stands kscript does some caching which might make the program run faster
+# Demos using kotlin as a scripting language

+## simple shell script to `ls` your folder

 ```
 kscript -script list_folders.kts ~
 ```

-### Hackathon voting
+## Tabulate hackathon votes

+See the accompanying blog post for more details.

 ```
   cd /directory/with/csv/file